Tentakl3/Neocognitron_1988/README.md

 # Neocognitron Implementation with Visualization and Persistence

-This repository contains an implementation of Fukushima's Neocognitron, a hierarchical neural network for pattern recognition.
+This repository contains an implementation of Fukushima's Neocognitron from the 1988 paper, a hierarchical neural network for pattern recognition.
 This version includes additional features for visualizing the output of the C layer for each plane and storing the trained network using Python's pickle module.

 ## Features
 - **C Layer Visualization**: Outputs of the C layers can be visualized per plane to aid in debugging and understanding the network's feature extraction.